 This creates a paradox:

-Meditation helps to heal stress and anxiety, yet they make meditation a challenge, because they drive the mind to look outward instead of inward.
+Meditation helps to heal stress and anxiety, yet those make meditation a challenge, because they drive the mind to look outward instead of inward.

-* Pay attention to the sensations of breath
+• I pay attention to the sensations of breath.

 The Circle stands for a holistic attitude.

 Take time to consider the whole picture as you plan your day, as you shop, drive, and eat.

 Lack of a holistic vision is at the centre of today’s climate challenge.

 It is also at the heart of problems with relationships, family life, parenting, and work-life balance.